reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 jspm install service-framework=github:reTHINK-project/dev-service-framework.git
 ```

-**put here helloWorldReporter example with short comments in the middle of the code.
+**put here a helloWorldReporter and a helloWorldObserver example with short comments in the middle of the code.
 Explain later in detail the API**

 2) Import Module(s)